 Don’t Cut The Line

-Australian Seabird Rescue offers training courses for first responders in seabird and marine reptile handling.
+Australian Seabird & Turtle Rescue Inc. offers training courses for first responders in seabird and marine reptile handling.
 Often the first people on the scene for fishing entanglements are active fishers who simply do not know what to do when entanglement occurs and will just cut the line and let the animal free with hook and line still attached. #dontcuttheline is a campaign launched in 2021 to create awareness for marine life being impacted by fishing tackle.
-In correlation with our existing training courses we are now offering mobile training to fishing clubs to learn best practice and not to cut the line when accidently entangling marine life.
+In correlation with our existing training courses we are now offering mobile training to fishing clubs to learn best practice and not to cut the line when accidentally entangling marine life.